Lightning-AI/pytorch-lightning/docs/source/advanced/advanced_gpu.rst

 If you would like to stick with PyTorch DDP, see :ref:`ddp-optimizations`.

 Unlike PyTorch's DistributedDataParallel (DDP) where the maximum trainable model size and batch size do not change with respect to the number of GPUs, memory-optimized plugins can accommodate bigger models and larger batches as more GPUs are used.
 This means as you scale up the number of GPUs, you can reach the number of model parameters you'd like to train.

+There are many considerations when choosing a plugin as described below.
+In addition, check out the visualization of various plugin benchmarks using `minGPT <https://github.com/SeanNaren/minGPT>`__ `here <https://share.streamlit.io/seannaren/mingpt/streamlit/app.py>`__.

 Pre-training vs Fine-tuning
 """""""""""""""""""""""""""